We've put together some useful guidance for prospective students during the Coronavirus pandemic.

 Read our enrolment information for new students to find out more.

-Move in dates will be staggered over a longer period with bookable days and time slots in September and October 2020.
+Move in dates are staggered with bookable days and time slots.
 This means we'll be able to manage a safe capacity at each hall.
 Please visit our Arriving in Halls Eventbrite page to book your arrival slot.

 If you are travelling from outside a 'travel corridor', you will need to self-isolate, which you can do in halls.
-You will need to book your arrival between Saturday 12 and Saturday 26 September 2020.
-You will be included in our first phase of arrivals.
 For more information, read our article: Important information for students arriving outside of the travel corridors.

 Keeping you safe in halls of residence

-We will ensure all the required health and safety measures are in place at halls of residence - ready for the move-in date ahead of the autumn term.
+We will ensure all the required health and safety measures are in place at halls of residence.

 Our plans include social distancing, organised food deliveries, bookable bedding and utensil packs, and a digital social programme.
 Read more about how we'll be keeping you safe in halls and watch our keeping you safe in halls video.